 Fraud detection is the act of finding fraud as it happens.
 An example of fraud detection includes software that verifies the identity of your customers.

-But the best solution is to combine both fraud detection and prevention.
-Trustpair can help you by monitoring the risks associated with your third parties and safeguarding your own operations through our highly-secure platform.
+However, the best solution is to combine both fraud detection and prevention.
+Trustpair can help you by monitoring the risks associated with your third parties and safeguarding your own operations through our highly secure platform.

 What are the best fraud detection and prevention techniques?

 Since fraudsters continue to find new ways to attack businesses, new best practices to fight fraud are also continuing to emerge.
 Here are three of the best ways to prevent and detect corporate fraud: